connet-dev/connet/README.md

 control-cas-file = "path/to/ca/file.pem" # the public certificate root of the control server, no default, required when using self-signed certs control-name = "localhost" # control server name (UDP/QUIC, host), when connecting via IP and certificate includes only domains (defaults to the host in 'server-addr')

-default-handshake-timeout = "50s" # quic handshake idle timeout, when there is a high latency to connect (defaults to 5s)
+handshake-timeout = "1m" # handshake idle timeout (QUIC, duration), when there is a high latency to connect (defaults to 5s)

 status-addr = "127.0.0.1:19181" # address to listen for incoming status connections (TCP/HTTP, [host]:port) (disabled by default)
 store-dir = "path/to/relay-store" # directory for this relay server to persist runtime information, see Storage section for more info